jnvfalkenried/svt/README.md

 ## Licensing

-This project is licensed under the terms specified in the [LICENSE](LICENSE) file.
-You are free to use, modify, and distribute the software under these terms.
+This project is licensed under GPL-3.0 with an additional commercial use restriction.
+- Non-commercial use: Permitted under GPL-3.0.
 For more details on the license, view the full [LICENSE](LICENSE) file in our GitHub repository.
+- Commercial use: Requires prior discussion and permission.
+See COMMERCIAL_USE.md

+Please contact the contributors referenced above for commercial use inquiries.

 ---